Moushmi999/GCP_KafkaPayload/README.md

 # GCP_KafkaPayload
-To load a p kafka payload  to GCP bucket
+To load  kafka payload  to GCP bucket